rstropek/htl-leo-pro-5/lectures/0900-ccc-cameras/readme.md

 You have a [*starter solution*](starter-solution) for this exercise.
 It contains data types suitable for the business logic defined above (see [*CameraDetection.cs*](starter-solution/CityCongestionCharge.Data/CameraDetection.cs)).

 The starter solution contains the stub of a validation function (see [*CameraDetectionValidator.cs*](starter-solution/CityCongestionCharge.Data/CameraDetectionValidator.cs)).
-Additionally, it contains a sample unit tests (see [*TestCameraDetectionValidator.cs*](starter-solution/CityCongestionCharge.Data.Tests/TestCameraDetectionValidator.cs)).
+Additionally, it contains sample unit tests (see [*TestCameraDetectionValidator.cs*](starter-solution/CityCongestionCharge.Data.Tests/TestCameraDetectionValidator.cs)).

 ## Your Job